Residence permit for studies in higher education

-Studies in contract education and at the World Maritime University do not count as higher education, but as so-called “other studies”.
+Studies in contract education and studies at the World Maritime University which does not lead to a degree do not count as higher education, but as so-called “other studies”.
 The same applies to exchange students in upper-secondary school.

 You must be admitted to full-time studies in a programme or courses that require your presence in higher education in Sweden.
 You cannot receive a residence permit for studies at a distance.

 You must have received final admission to the studies.
 If you are obliged to pay a tuition fee, you are not considered to have final admission until you have paid the part of the tuition fee that you must pay in advance.
 If you are to study at a university or university college, they will notify the Swedish Migration Agency when the payment has been made.

 If you are to study in Sweden as a part of your education in another country, you cannot receive a residence permit for studies if you have not been admitted to a programme in Sweden.
 You can instead apply for a residence permit for visitors.

 Information about a pilot project on two-year permits for degree programme students

 During the period 16 October 2019 to 31 March 2023 a pilot project in cooperation between the Swedish Migration Agency and five higher education institutions enables students to apply for two-year residence permits for studies.